Listen to the Podcast

 Whereas, all the way down here, if you're buying a put while chances are a $90 puts going to expire worthlessly.
 You only have a less than 0.3% chance of success, if you're a buyer.
 But if your seller, you got a 99.78% chance of success.
 But the premium is you only make three cents because you have a 99.78% chance of success.

-Anyways, typically when we look at triggers and alerts, probabilities is what we use in the options world — looking at it that way, with Iron Condors because they're a probability spread.
+Anyways, typically when we look at triggers and alerts, probabilities are what we use in the options world — looking at it that way, with Iron Condors because they're a probability spread.

 But if you want to do pricing, that's easier.
 You could do it that way.
 Just understand that for the downside move, you have to take Vega or volatility into account because it's going to create a more significant loss.
 It's going to generate a loss for you quicker than it will on the upside.